Dunblane: Dunblane Centre

 The Dunblane Centre is a purpose-built youth, family, arts, sports and community centre.
 It was built after a community vote chose that option for money from a consolidation of several funds which were created in the aftermath of the 1996 tragedy.
 It opened in 2004 and receives no state finance, relying on user revenue and fundraising.
 It is run by the Dunblane Youth and Sports Centre Trust (Charity No. SC027397), with a board of trustees from the community.
-It was built next to the site of a former Shell petrol station which now houses an M&S food hall.

 Hotels

-The north side of the town is dominated by the Dunblane Hydro Hotel, currently owned by the Hilton Hotel Group and operated under the Doubletree brand.
+The north side of the town is dominated by the Dunblane Hydro Hotel, currently owned by Apex Hotels and operates under the DoubleTree brand for now.
 The Victorian building sits in wooded grounds on the top of a steep and wide grass slope.
 Dating from the late 19th century, it has been redeveloped and extended several times but still retains its main building relatively intact.
-It originally housed extensive spa and therapeutic bath facilities (like the other Scottish "Hydros", such as Crieff and Peebles).
+It originally housed extensive spa and therapeutic bath facilities (like the other Scottish Hydros, such as Crieff and Peebles).